 Your vet will also check for more serious underlying illnesses causing secondary gastritis.
 Chronic or acute vomiting is usually enough to indicate the presence of gastritis, but treatment is mainly dependent on its cause.
 Chronic gastritis will require a more thorough diagnostic process, including evaluation of surgical gastric biopsies.

 Treatment & Prevention

 Once your vet has identified the inflammatory agent, it will be eliminated from your dog's diet or made physically inaccessible.
-Many cases of acute gastritis only require treatment of symptoms and can resolve without medical intervention.
+Many cases of acute gastritis only require treatment of symptoms and can resolve without extensive medical intervention.
 Your vet may advise that your dog not be fed for 24-48 hours and that once it can eat without vomiting, you should only feed it bland, easily digestible foods.
 If this doesn't suffice, your vet may also administer antibiotics and anti-vomiting medication.
-If your dog has become dehydrated from excessive vomiting or cannot keep water down, it may be administered fluid through an IV.
+If your dog has become dehydrated from excessive vomiting or cannot keep water down, it may be hospitalized and administered fluid through an IV.
 If the cause of the gastritis is attributable to a more dire, underlying condition, your vet's treatment plan will address the primary illness and secondary gastritis together.